awsdocs/amazon-ecs-developer-guide/doc_source/tutorial-cluster-auto-scaling-cli.md

       }
       ```

 1. Create a second Amazon ECS capacity provider with the following steps\.
 The purpose of the second capacity provider will be to provide burst capacity to the cluster\.
-In production you may use Amazon EC2 Spot Instances, but for the purposes of this tutorial we will be using On\-Demand Instances\.
+In production you may use Amazon EC2 Spot Instances, but for the purposes of this tutorial we will be using On\-Demand Instance\.

    1. Create a file named `CLItutorial-capacityprovider-burst.json` with the following contents\.
 Replace the `autoScalingGroupArn` value with the full Amazon Resource Name \(ARN\) of the second Auto Scaling group you created in step 1\.